 The ever-changing reality of regulations and new advances in technology make it more important than ever before that companies adopt a strategy of agility.
 Many companies, though, report that they find such a goal to be elusive.
+Here are the tips to create agile culture in your workplaces

 In an agile workplace culture, there are stable elements that do not change much, and there are elements of the workplace culture that are able to change rapidly and effectively as needed.
 Each team is provided guidance by their leader that they can act upon each day that has an outcome that moves their dynamic strategy towards fruition.